LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 These more specialized types offer two benefits.
 First, you don't necessarily have to be on the target UI thread to obtain an instance of these schedulers.
 Whereas with `SynchronizationContextScheduler` the only way you can generally obtain the `SynchronizationContext` this requires is by retrieving `SynchronizationContext.Current` while running on the UI thread.
 But these other UI-framework-specific schedulers can be passed a suitable `Control`, `Dispatcher` or `CoreDispatcher`, which it's possible to obtain from a non-UI thread.
 Second, `DispatcherScheduler` and `CoreDispatcherScheduler` provide a way to use the prioritisation mechanism supported by the `Dispatcher` and `CoreDispatcher` types.

+### Test Schedulers

+The Rx libraries define several schedulers that virtualize time, including `HistoricalScheduler`, `TestScheduler`, `VirtualTimeScheduler`, and `VirtualTimeSchedulerBase`.
+We will look at this sort of scheduler in the [Testing chapter](91_TestingRx.md).

 ## SubscribeOn and ObserveOn